Frequently Asked Questions for Applicants

 The culture here is collegial and nurturing.
 Our residents work hard in a supportive atmosphere, providing an environment that enables them to succeed and grow.
 We are a smaller size program of about 14 to 15 residents per class (except the intern class that usually has 14 to 15 categoricals and 14 to 15 preliminaries) so everyone gets to know each other very well.
 We’re like a big family!

-Our hospital is a quaternary referral center, meaning that in addition to the exceptionally diverse local population in San Francisco, we care for patients who transfer to CPMC from outside hospitals to receive subspecialty care.
-The patient population is diverse culturally and socioeconomically.
+Our hospital is a quaternary referral center that serves the exceptionally diverse local population in San Francisco (drawing from the Tenderloin, Pacific Heights, etc.) and patients who transfer to CPMC from outside hospitals to receive subspecialty care.
+The patient population is diverse culturally, geographically, and socioeconomically.
 Given the large catchment area that we have, we see great breadth of cases, from common to unique diseases.

 Categorical interns have about 4 weeks dedicated to the primary care rotation and on top of that, a half day of clinic every other week.
 Preliminary interns do not have rotations in primary care unless they specify that they’d like to do one as an elective rotation.
 Second and third year residents have 8 weeks dedicated to the primary care rotation.
 These rotations are separated into four 2-week blocks, occurring every 12-14 weeks during the academic year.